Towards Practical Multi-label Causal Discovery in High-Dimensional Event Sequences via One-Shot Graph Aggregation: Introduction

 \section{Introduction}

-Understanding \textit{why} specific events lead to particular outcomes is vital for effective diagnosis, predictions and overall decision making \cite{liu2025learning, shtp}.
-For instance, ''what serie of events captured by diagnostic led to this vehicle failure'' or ''what symptoms led to this disease'' \cite{MANOCCHIO2024122564, MedBERT, bihealth, flight_service_cd, pdm_dtc_feature_extraction}.
+Understanding \textit{why} specific events lead to particular outcomes is vital for effective diagnosis, predictions, and overall decision-making \cite{liu2025learning, shtp}.
+For instance, ''what series of events captured by diagnostic led to this vehicle failure'' or ''what symptoms led to this disease'' \cite{MANOCCHIO2024122564, MedBERT, bihealth, flight_service_cd, pdm_dtc_feature_extraction}.
 Here, an event sequence consists of a list of discrete events \(x_i\) recorded asynchronously over time, while labels \(\boldsymbol{y}\) summarize outcomes associated with the full sequence (e.g, a diagnosed defect or condition).

 A fundamental obstacle in these settings is dimensionality.
-Real-world systems often involve tens of thousands of possible events, which renders the causal discovery intractable for current algorithms \cite{hasan2023a}.
+Real-world systems often involve tens of thousands of possible events, rendering causal discovery intractable for current algorithms \cite{hasan2023a}.
 To address this, we reinterpret multi-label causal discovery for event sequences as a form of Bayesian model averaging \cite{HOET1999, pearl_1998_bn}, where each sequence is treated as a sample from a local causal model.
 Specifically, each sequence induces a one-shot causal graph (i.e., a directed acyclic graph (DAG)) \cite{tf_causalinterpretation_neurips_2023}.
-Together they can be fused to form a unified global structure \cite{divide_conquer_mb_discovery}.
+Together, they can be fused to form a unified global structure \cite{divide_conquer_mb_discovery}.
 This process, known as structural fusion \cite{consensus_bn_jose}, aggregates local graphs into a consensus causal graph over all observed sequences.

-To summarise our contributions: we introduce CARGO (\uline{C}ausal \uline{A}ggregation via \uline{R}egressive \uline{G}raph \uline{O}perations), the first method to provide scalable causal discovery across thousands of labelled event sequences, with theoretical guarantees under standard assumptions.
-It is divided into two phases: (1) One-shot graph extraction, where for each sequence CARGO infers the local Markov boundary of each label using two autoregressive Transformers as density estimators \cite{tf, density_estimator_2O21_journal_ci} (2) Graph fusion, where the local graphs are aggregated via an adaptive thresholding function to provide global Markov Boundaries.
+To summarize our contributions: we introduce CARGO (\uline{C}ausal \uline{A}ggregation via \uline{R}egressive \uline{G}raph \uline{O}perations), the first method to provide scalable causal discovery across thousands of labelled event sequences, with theoretical guarantees under standard assumptions.
+It is divided into two phases: (1) One-shot graph extraction, where for each sequence, CARGO infers the local Markov boundary of each label using two autoregressive Transformers as density estimators \cite{tf, density_estimator_2O21_journal_ci} (2) Graph fusion, where the local graphs are aggregated via an adaptive threshold function to provide global Markov Boundaries.